This post may contain affiliate links – read our full disclosure

 If the queen bee is removed from the hive and no replacement possible, hive life will continue on…for a while.
 Individual bees will live out their short 6 week life span.

-Due to the lack of queen and brood pheromones, some bees may become laying workers in an attempt to spread their genetic heritage.
+Due to the lack of pheromones, some bees may become laying workers in an attempt to spread their genetic heritage.
 But the colony is doomed and will fail within a couple of months.

 Final Thoughts on Replacing a Dead Queen Bee